USRSE/community-template/README.md

  - An optional Twitter feed if your group shares an alias.
  - Individual pages for your site members.
 Each individual can share a biography and areas of expertise to better offer support to users.

-Additionally, all repositories in the usrse GitHub organization that begin with "community" serve a json data structure that is used to search across the sites from a common page.
-This means that any user can visit this page, and get directed to support at your institution.

 ## Creating your Community

-You can create your repository from the [template here](https://github.com/USRSE/community-template/generate).
+You can create your repository from the [template here](https://github.com/rseng/community-template/generate).
-In order for it to show up in the USRSE "Find an RSE" search, you need to have the template hosted at the [usrse](https://www.github.com/usrse/) GitHub organization, so it's suggested that you become a member first.

 ### 1. About your Group